+Welcome to the Lilypad!
 Our Lily Pad is the largest preschool gym in the area, a one-of-a-kind, 5400 square foot gym space that is solely dedicated to helping your toddler grow and develop.
 Our lesson plans change monthly to keep children engaged and develop a solid foundation for gymnastics as well as life skills.
 Our class descriptions below will help you find the perfect gymnastics class for your child.
-View our CLASS SCHEDULE and sign up for a FREE TRIAL class today!
+View our class schedule below and sign up for a FREE TRIAL class today!
 If you have any questions, please call our member services staff at 816-347-8008

 Tiny Tadpoles (Parent and Toddler 18-36 mo.)